VerifyTests/Verify/docs/wiz/Windows_Other_Cli_Expecto_GitHubActions.md

 ```

 *Note that the above are suggested for subset of text extension.
-Add others as required based on the file types being verified.* <!-- endInclude -->
+Add others as required based on the text file types being verified.* <!-- endInclude -->

 ## DiffEngineTray